nus-cs2113-AY2122S1/tp/docs/team/crimsontitan79.md

         * Added find appointments section
       * Explanation for how persistent data is stored for MedBot.
       * Edits to refine certain explanations and certain edge cases
-      * Add contents page for easy navigation
+      * Added table of contents for easy navigation
     * Developer Guide Contribution
       * Section on instructions for manual testing
       * Implementation details for Storage component.
       * Sequence diagram for `Storage`.

 * Review/mentoring contributions
-    * Fix minor bugs from other components when they arise. (e.g. erroneous UI print messages )
+    * Fix bugs from other components when they arise. (e.g. erroneous UI print messages )
     * Occasional PR reviews: [link](https://github.com/AY2122S1-CS2113-T13-1/tp/pull/46).

+* Team-based tasks
+    * Flagged out several bugs prior to submission, fixed some of them.